 County Veteran Service Offices

 Information on current federal, state and local veterans’ programs, entitlements and referral services is also available in Florida through a network of County Veteran Service Offices.
 The counselors are trained and accredited annually by the Florida Department of Veterans’ Affairs.
 All services are provided free of charge.
-For a full list of offices, CVSO Phone Directory.
+For a full list of offices, view the CVSO Phone Directory.

 Florida Veterans’ Benefits Guide